DiotheWind/TRP/README.md

 2. In your IDE, set res as **resource folder** and set src as **source folder**
 3. Run MainClass.java and enjoy ig

+**Note:** Don't use VSCode, that IDE is just not friendly towards Java projects xD

 #### PS: No copyright infringement intended.
 All sprites and soundtrack belong to the rightful owner :>